All Episodes

 Our thoughts and prayers go out to him and his family.

-I know his daughter Megan works at Fox, and she worked at Premier Radio that syndicates his radio program, and she's a lovely girl, lovely woman, she's not a girl, but she's a lovely woman, and she's doing a great job for Fox.
+I know his daughter, Megan, works at Fox, and she worked at Premier Radio that syndicates his radio program, and she's a lovely girl, lovely woman.

 But I take issue with him saying our incapacity is their livelihood taking shots at radio and turn off the radio and turn off cable.

-And I'm the first thing I'm thinking is, hey, whoo, whoa.
+And I'm the first thing I'm thinking is, hey, whoa, whoa, you know, I work with your daughter.

-Don't turn off our station, all right?
+Don't turn off our station.

-And I take it a little further because it is a false characterization and accusation that somehow we live that their incapacity is our livelihood.
+And I take it a little further because it is a false characterization and accusation that somehow we live, that their incapacity is our livelihood.

 That's not true.